MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 ## Managing delegated permissions as an internal administrator

 As a Microsoft customer organization, you can have multiple partners registered as your resellers.
-It is not unusual for a single organization to use one partner as the delegated admin for their Microsoft 365 subscription and another for [!INCLUDE [prod_short](../developer/includes/prod_short.md)], for example.
-However, as soon as the delegated administration right is granted in the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/about-the-admin-center), you cannot restrict partner access to a specific service only.
+It isn't unusual for a single organization to use one partner as the delegated admin for their Microsoft 365 subscription and another for [!INCLUDE [prod_short](../developer/includes/prod_short.md)], for example.
+However, as soon as the delegated administration right is granted in the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/about-the-admin-center), you can't restrict partner access to a specific service only.
 The delegated admin access applies to all Microsoft services that your organization subscribes to.

 > [!TIP]
 > If the partner has requested access to your tenant using *granular delegated admin privileges*, then you can see the relevant users in the **Users** list in [!INCLUDE [prod_short](../includes/prod_short.md)], and you can see them in the **Sign in** log in your Microsoft 365 admin center.
 With granular delegated admin privileges, the partner typically does not have global admin access to your tenant but only access to Dynamics 365.
 You will not be able to see the name of the partner user, but you can see an ID and the name of their company.

 [!INCLUDE [admin-gdap-user](../includes/admin-gdap-user.md)]

-If you do not need delegated admin help continuously, you can restrict access for the partner users into your environment.
+If you don't need delegated admin help continuously, you can restrict access for the partner users into your environment.
 There are two approaches that you can use to restrict delegated admin access to a Business Center environment:

 - Disable a specific delegated admin user within the [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environment.
 For more information, see [How to remove a user's access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system).
 - Revoke delegated administration rights from all partner users at once in the Microsoft 365 admin center, without breaking the reseller relationship with the partner.